bradeythedev/U-Plus-Language/README.md

 This is the repository for the U+ (U Plus) programming language

+# THIS PROJECT IS CURRENTLY DISCONTINUED
+## It is possible development may continue in the future, but currently it is unlikely to resume anytime soon.
+## Instead, my language efforts have merged with another developer to create https://github.com/Bright-Language/Bright-Programming-Language

 ## Current State and Todo

 - [ ] Syntax/class format (.upi and .ups)